google-deepmind/alphafold/README.md

     [GPU enumeration](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/user-guide.html#gpu-enumeration)
     for more details.

-1. You can control AlphaFold speed / quality tradeoff by adding either `--preset=full_dbs` or `--preset=casp14` to the run command.
+1. You can control AlphaFold speed / quality tradeoff by adding `--preset=reduced_dbs`, `--preset=full_dbs` or `--preset=casp14` to the run command.
 We provide the following presets:

+    *   **reduced_dbs**: This preset is optimized for speed and lower hardware requirements.
+It runs with a reduced version of the BFD database and with no ensembling.
+It requires 8 CPU cores (vCPUs), 8 GB of RAM, and 600 GB of disk space.
+    *   **full_dbs**: The model in this preset is 8 times faster than the `casp14` preset with a very minor quality drop (-0.1 average GDT drop on CASP14 domains).
+It runs with all genetic databases and with no ensembling.
     *   **casp14**: This preset uses the same settings as were used in CASP14.
         It runs with all genetic databases and with 8 ensemblings.
-    *   **full_dbs**: The model in this preset is 8 times faster than the `casp14` preset with a very minor quality drop (-0.1 average GDT drop on CASP14 domains).
-It runs with all genetic databases and with no ensembling.

     Running the command above with the `casp14` preset would look like this: